Doctor of Philosophy in the School of English, Film, Theatre, and Media Studies

 - SEFTMS Postgraduate Committee Convenor - Harry Ricketts (email@example.com)

 Next, prepare your Expression of Interest (EOI) and discuss it with the referred academic staff member(s).
+The EOI should preferably be between 1500 to 2000 words.

 Select two academic referees to evaluate your academic ability and research potential.